creativogee/nest-cron-manager/README.md

 ### Controller

-Create `CronConfigController` to handle the creation and updating of cron config and more.
+Create `CronManagerController` to handle the creation and updating of cron config and more.
 You may implement whatever network and serialization protocol you wish.
 The underlying data tables and their records are fully under your control, allowing you to interact with them as you see fit.
 However, it is recommended to maintain the schema and in certain cases, as you will see below, to use library-provided methods.